Danieldosti51/django-web-app-project/README.md

 # Django-Project
-Personal Django project, using PostgreSQL database, deployed to AWS.
+Personal Django project, using PostgreSQL database, which was deployed to an AWS Elastic Beanstalk environment.